nazmulidris/giphy-viewer-kotlin/README.md

   loaded from the network service, and also exposes the network service end points to the rest of the app.

+- **NetworkService.kt** contains the integration w/ the Giphy Android SDK.
+Calls from the ViewModel are passed on the methods of GiphyClient, which ends up making calls to the Giphy Android API.

 - **RecyclerViewManager.kt** contains the RecyclerView data adapter, RowViewModel implementation, and configuration w/ the StaggeredGridLayoutManager.
 It also hooks into the ViewModel's observable to